anonymous4conf/FinScale/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The FinMultiTime dataset is separately licensed and maintained by Wenyan0110 on Hugging Face.

 ---

 ## 🙏 Acknowledgments

-- **Dataset:** FinMultiTime dataset made publicly available for research
+- **Dataset:** FinMultiTime dataset by Wenyan0110, publicly available on Hugging Face
-- **Infrastructure:** Experiments conducted on [institution resources - anonymized]
+- **Pre-trained Models:** FinBERT for financial text processing
+- **Infrastructure:** [Anonymized for review]
-- **Baselines:** We thank the authors of GPT-4, Claude-3, and FinGPT for their open implementations
+- **Baselines:** We thank the authors of GPT-4, Claude-3, and FinGPT for their publicly available models
-- **Reviewers:** We thank the SIGMOD reviewers for their valuable feedback
+- **Community:** We thank the SIGMOD community for their valuable feedback

 ---

-## 📬 Contact (Anonymized)
+## 📬 Contact (Anonymized for Review)

 For questions regarding artifact evaluation:
-- 📧 Email: [anonymized for review]
-- 🐛 Issues: Please use the GitHub issues tab in this repository
+- 🐛 **Issues:** Please use the GitHub Issues tab in this repository
-- 📖 Documentation: See `docs/` directory for detailed guides
+- 📖 **Documentation:** See inline comments in source code
+- 💬 **General questions:** [Anonymized email for review period]

 ---